esportsplus/build.json/readme.md

 Once all modules have been included the data is passed through the compile method to build each file.

-Using the `json` configuration listed above the following files would be created:
+Using the configuration listed above the following files would be created:

 * `../public/css/app.css`
 * `../public/js/app.js`